-After programming the sample to your board, test the sample by performing the following steps:
+After programming the sample to your development kit, test the sample by performing the following steps:

-Press the reset button on the nRF9160 DK to reboot the board and start the AT Client sample.
+Press the reset button on the nRF9160 DK to reboot the kit and start the AT Client sample.

 Make sure that Automatic requests is enabled in LTE Link Monitor.

 Observe that initially the command AT+CFUN? is automatically sent to the modem, which returns a value 4, indicating that the modem is in the offline mode.